 Trend # 9.
-Frequency of losses increases, while severity decreases.
-The number of paid losses and the amount of paid losses increased, while the average dollar amount of paid claims decreased.
-This could be due, in part, to a 3.3% increase motor vehicle traffic fatalities as reported in the National Highway Traffic Safety Administration's (NHTSA) 2012 Fatality Analysis Report.
+Frequency of losses decreases, while severity increases.
+The number of paid losses decreased.
+The amount of paid losses increased and the average dollar amount of a paid claim increased.
+This could be due, in part, to a 3.2% decrease motor vehicle traffic fatalities as reported in the National Highway Traffic Safety Administration's (NHTSA) Report.
 According to the NHTSA's Fatality Analysis Reporting System, 2012 was the first year with a year-to-year increase in fatalities since 2005.

-Another possibility comes from a study from the Insurance Research Council (IRC) which reveals a growth in medical care costs and a shift toward more expensive treatment and diagnostic alternatives, as well as, dramatic increases in billed charges for visits to many types of medical providers.
-The use of pain clinics, attorney involvement and claim abuse were also found to exacerbate the increases in medical care expenses in spite of the fact that the severity of the injuries themselves remain on a downward trend.
+Another possibility comes from a study from the Insurance Research Council (IRC) which reveals the ever present concerns surrounding medical care costs and a shift toward more expensive treatment and diagnostic alternatives, as well as, increases in billed charges for visits to many types of medical providers.
+The use of pain clinics, attorney involvement and claim abuse were also found to exacerbate medical care expenses.

 Trend #10.
 Underwriting is becoming less liberal.
-Insurers (2.24%, 2014; 5.46%, 2013) continue to take a less liberal underwriting stance as losses and underwriting expenses continue to climb.
+Insurers (.25%, 2015; 2.24%, 2014) continue to take a less liberal underwriting stance as losses and underwriting expenses continue to climb.
 More insurers are turning to predictive analytics and other innovative technologies to help analyze risk selection, better identify and price risks, fight fraud, retain profitable customers, and attract new customers and growth.
-Insurers have begun modernizing policy administration systems, establishing web-based portals and mobile platforms, offering high-tech mobile applications and telematics devices/services to attract and develop stronger customer relationships.
+Insurers continue to modernizing policy administration systems, establishing web-based portals and mobile platforms, offering high-tech mobile applications and telematics devices/services to attract and develop stronger customer relationships.
 Competition and underwriting both have an effect on insurers and the approach they take to increase their market share while remaining profitable.